Anatolian Shepherd

 Anatolian Shepherd History

-The Anatolian Shepherd we know and love today comes from the Anatolian region of Turkey.
-Ancient artifacts show the breed’s origin may date back as early as 2000 B.C.—that makes the Anatolian a truly ancient dog breed.
+The Anatolian Shepherd comes from (surprise) the Anatolian region of Turkey.
+Ancient artifacts show the breed’s origins may date back as early as 2000 BCE.

-Modern Anatolians descend from the Coban Kopegi (“shepherd’s dog”) developed by herders to care for their sheep and goats.
-Unlike the herding dogs who moved the flock from location to location, the Coban Kopegi were bred to protect the flocks from large predators.
-Those ancient dogs were likely bred from Roman Mollosian war dogs and Tibetan Mastiffs.
-They were known for their hardiness, independence and loyalty, traits the Anatolians and other Turkish shepherds of today still possess—like the Turkish Kangal, also known as the Kangal Shepherd Dog.
+Those ancient dogs were likely bred from the Roman Molossus and the Tibetan Mastiff.
+They were known for their independence and loyalty, traits the Anatolians and other Turkish shepherds of today still possess—like the Turkish Kangal, also known as the Kangal Shepherd Dog.